FionaOwen/GameMechanics/README.md

 #### Spacecraft
 <img src="https://github.com/FionaOwen/Pictures/blob/main/GameMechanics04.png" width="1100" height="" />
 <p align="justify">
+The spacecraft serves as a spawn point and a strategic staging area, designed to offer an engaging introduction to the game.
+Here, the user can familiarise themselves with the setting, premise, instructions, scoring system, and challenges.
+It allows players to plan their approach before gameplay begins.
+Complementing the audio guidance, a user interface (UI) highlights the key points, ensuring a comprehensive understanding and an immersive experience.

 #### Space Station M331
 <img src="https://github.com/FionaOwen/Pictures/blob/main/GameMechanics03.png" width="1100" height="" />
 <p align="justify">
+The Space Station M331 is an area that serves a dual purpose in the storyline: it acts as a landing zone for the spacecraft and provides an open area for gameplay.
+Here, users experience the orb shower and engage in the challenge of catching specific orbs, combining narrative elements with interactive play.

 #### Bouncing Orbs with Gravity Gun Interaction
 <img src="https://github.com/FionaOwen/Pictures/blob/main/GameMechanics01.png" width="1100" height="" />